atrain2009/yahoo-fantasy-ha/README.md

 The entity created in Home Assistant includes many different attributes: the primary state is your team's score for the week, with attributes for both yours and your opponent's roster (with an is_starting attribute to designate players in your starting lineup).

 ## Add your matchup to your Dashboard
 I also made a dashboard card that shows your matchup info (it shows your team and score vs your opponent with team logos, and starting lineup info with player headshots).
+It also includes a visual representation of your matchup's win probability on a football field.
 1. Download yahoo_fantasy_card.js
 2. Add it to your /www/community directory
 3. In Home Assistant, go to Settings > Dashboards > click the 3 dots in the top right and click Resources